 Biography

-Dr. Rutten studies and teaches practitioner inquiry in school-university partnerships as a form of professional learning for educators across the career span.
+Logan Rutten is Assistant Professor in the Department of Teaching, Leadership, and Professional Practice at the University of North Dakota, where he studies and teaches practitioner inquiry in school–university partnerships as a form of professional learning for educators across the career span.
 His scholarship features sustained collaborations with teachers and administrators serving K-12 students in rural communities across the United States and the Navajo Nation.
-His current research program asks: How can we support students in rural schools in learning to address the school, community, and civic issues that matter most to them?

 A graduate of the Bismarck Public Schools (Bismarck, North Dakota), Dr. Rutten earned a B.A., summa cum laude, at Concordia College (Moorhead, Minnesota) in K-12 Music Education and K-12 Latin Education.
 He later earned a Ph.D. from The Pennsylvania State University (University Park, Pennsylvania).
 He has taught students in Kindergarten through 12th grade in public, charter, and virtual school settings and a range of courses and workshops for undergraduates, graduate students, and inservice educators.